wentallout/cult-hunter/README.md

 ### Attack-related

-- View: `MOUSE`
+- Attack : `LEFT MOUSE`
 - Block: `RIGHT MOUSE`
-- Attack : `LEFT MOUSE`
 - Launcher: `SCROLL WHEEL UP`, launch enemies into the air
-- Finsher: tap `SCROLL WHEEL` to do a fancy animation and execute an enemy
+- Finsher: `TAP SCROLL WHEEL` to do a fancy animation and execute an enemy
 - Swap weapons: `TAB`
 - Change style: `F`
 - Pick/throw/kick: `G`, if your character can't pick something up, like a heavy table, they'll launch it into nearest enemies.
 If there's nothing to pickup, they'll kick enemies.